 While radio gave her the journalistic background she needed, it lacked the lengthy platform she desired to bear her soul.
 Jhas’ freelance work exudes the heart of the people.
 From pop culture to racial annihilation to mental illness, she gives it a voice with no limits on how long it takes to express it.
 Her passion for justice and equality can be found on her website https://thecharacterlimit.com/blog.
 She has also been commissioned as the official web blogger for https://www.therapyincolor.org/.

 Politics and political reporting are her strong suits.
 While she developed her business management side from her mother, her political vision came from her father, who is not only a pastor but the first African American Democrat to be elected as state representative for Pennsylvania’s 74th district.
 She keeps her skills sharp by writing for ESSENCE Magazine’s online politics segment and for RANTT Media.
 Some of her articles have also been published on the National Association of Black Journalist’s official website.

 Jhas also became an advocate for mental health after struggling with my own mental health issues.
 She has also been active in Big Brothers, Big Sisters for years.
 She has spoken for Mental Wellness organizations such as “This Is My Brave”, given a speech in their Philadelphia Show and as a result, was featured in the Philadelphia Inquirer.
-Her dream is to be on a nationally syndicated television show, as well as a best-selling author, and to have her own successful podcast.
+Her dream is to be on a nationally syndicated television show and a best-selling author and have her own successful podcast.
 By the way, you can also find her doing philanthropic work pertaining to music, dogs, and mental health.
 You will also find her cheering quite loudly for the Eagles, Sixers, Flyers, and the Phillies.
 Now that’s the heart of a born and raised Jersey Girl.